anikau31/systemc-clang/README.md

 * [Linux](INSTALL-linux.md)
 * [OSX](INSTALL-osx.md)

+## Plugin Xlat

+  To compile with the Xlat plugin, run cmake with the `-DXLAT=on` flag.

 ## Contact

 If you encounter problems, please create issues with a minimally working example that illustrates the issue.